jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 daemon: it's `lxc-start` (it's similar to `rkt` or `runc`) and you connect to it using an abstract socket (from memory, `@/var/lib/lxc/<containername>`).

-This is great, because this is simple.
+This is great, because it's simple.
 At least, it *seems* simple.
-Each container was fully contained (pun not intended) within `/var/lib/dotcloud/<containername>`, so you could move a container simply by copying that directory to another machine.
+Each container was fully contained (so to speak) within `/var/lib/dotcloud/<containername>`, so you could move a container simply by copying that directory to another machine.
 Of course, copying this directory *while the container is running* requires